Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

-No. The Medicare Part D program is voluntary and you are not required to enroll into a Medicare Part D plan when you first become eligible for Medicare?
-However, if you do not have some other form of creditable prescription drug coverage and then later decide to join a Part D plan (PDP or MAPD
+The Medicare Part D program is voluntary and you are not required to enroll in a Medicare Part D plan when you first become eligible for Medicare.
+However, if you do not have some other form of creditable prescription drug coverage and later decide to join a Part D plan (PDP or MAPD

 ) you may incur a permanent late-enrollment penalty that you will pay in addition to your monthly plan premiums.

 Question: If Medicare Part D enrollment is voluntary, what if I don't need drug coverage?

 That depends on you.

 Choosing a Medicare plan may be somewhat based on your risk tolerance.
 For instance, people who are not taking any